robur-coop/miou/README.md

 - [ ] explanation
 - [ ] *every created promise must be either awaited or cancelled*
 - [ ] *awaiting for a promise only returns after said promise has awaited its own children*
-- [ ] *children can only be awaited by their direct parent.
-This excludes grandpas, grandmas, cousins, brothers and sisters*
+- [x] *children can only be awaited by their direct parent.
+This excludes grandpas, grandmas, cousins, brothers and sisters* a test was made, see t07
-- [ ] Add a test about our lock-free queue (like two domains which fill the queue and see the result)
+- [ ] add a test about our lock-free queue (like two domains which fill the queue and see the result)
-- [ ] Implement `sleep`
+- [ ] implement `sleep`
+- [ ] implement `yield` à la `affect`